m666m/raspi-info/README.md

 Direct use from shell: raspi-info or raspi-info-light.
 Automatic use: when you login through SSH (only raspi-info-light).
 RASPI-INFO provides too more than 100 "shell tips" that can be useful to help you in bash!
+When a new update will be released you'll receive a message at the end of program.

 ![logo](https://github.com/mapi68/raspi-info/raw/master/images/raspi-info-logo.png)